darknight/tabby-interview/technical-writing/README.md

 3. Splitting the words into individual characters

-4. Applying the merge rules learned in order on those splits
+4. Applying the merge rules learned on those splits

 Let's reuse the example from the training section: